Gayathri-RG/19EC409-DTSP-2025-2026/EXP 1(C) : Analysis of audio signal for noise removal.md

 # RESULTS

-    Thus ,the audio signal was analyzed using DFT.
+    Thus ,the audio signal is made noise free by removing unwanted signals.